Best Photo Storage and Backup Methods

 I am not starting this guide with a spiel about hard drive failure, providing a list of things you can do if that happens.
 There are many events that can cause data loss.

 Disaster recovery, or DR as it is often termed, is not just about backing up data.
 It’s a strategy for storing data, and recovering systems, resources, and data in the event of a disaster.
 It’s pointless having your data to hand after a disaster event, but not having the hardware to load it or software to read it.
-So DR is about recovering the whole system or systems.
+So DR is about recovering the whole system, not just bits of it.
 A laptop’s hard drive is but one component of a system.

 What is a disaster?

 Disasters can come in many forms and various sizes.
 A simple power cut can be very disastrous for some, but just an inconvenience for many.
-Modern computer systems and software tend to cater to these types of events by performing background snapshots of our Office docs, and such like, as we work.
+Modern computer systems and software tend to cater to these types of events by performing background snapshots of documents, files, and such like, as we work.
 It can still catch us out though.

 DR is about listing various scenarios and assessing what each of these means to us – we have different needs.
 We can score, perhaps weighting, each scenario accordingly, based on the effects of each outcome.